Debt Recovery Services CUADRS2023

 Prices for this Common Use Arrangement (CUA) are pre-negotiated, so you can pick and buy the specified products from the contractors without calling quotes or tenders.
 Remember the CUA rates are maximum rates and can be negotiated.

 View the Price Schedule to find out prices for the services you require.
-Evaluate which contractor represents best suits your requirements and offers best value for money, then contact the contractor to make your purchase.
+Evaluate which contractor best suits your requirements and offers best value for money, then contact the contractor to make your purchase.

 Orders can be placed directly with contractors, using the Order Form.